Nukesor/sticker-finder/README.md

 ## Installation and starting:
+**This bot is developed for Linux.**

+Windows isn't tested, but it shouldn't be too hard to make it compatible.
+Feel free to create a PR.

+Dependencies:
-1. You will need to install `poetry` to install all dependencies.
+- `poetry` to manage and install dependencies.
+- Stickerfinder uses postgres by default.
+Make sure the user has write/read rights.
+(This can be changed, by changing the SQLURI in the configuration file.)

-2. Clone the repository:
+1. Clone the repository:

         % git clone git@github.com:nukesor/stickerfinder && cd stickerfinder

-3. Now copy the `stickerfinder/config.example.py` to `stickerfinder/config.py` and adjust all necessary values.
-4. Finally execute following commands to install all dependencies and to start the bot:
+2. Execute following commands to install all dependencies and to initialize the database:

         % poetry install
         % poetry run initdb.py
-        % poetry run main.py
+3. Either start the stickerfinder once or copy the `stickerfinder.toml` manually to `~/.config/stickerfinder.toml` and adjust all necessary values.
+4. Start the bot `poetry run main.py`

 5. If you plan to keep up to date, you need to set the current alemibic revision manually.
 Get the latest revision with `poetry run alembic history` and change the current head to the newest revision with `poetry run alembic stamp <revision>`.